estebantapia-encora/inventory-manager-fe/README.md

 | **POST** | `/products/{id}/outofstock`    | Mark a product as "out of stock" |

-## Running Tests - To run unit tests for the frontend
- - npm run test
+## Running Tests
+- To run unit tests for the frontend: npm run test

-## Install Dependencies
+## Deployment
- #Deployment - To build and deploy the frontend
- - npm run build
+- To build and deploy the frontend: npm run build

  ## License
 This project is licensed under the MIT License.